-At September 30, 2006, ASG had a ratio of current assets to current liabilities of 1.28 to 1.
-This indicates that ASG had nearly one and a third times the amount of current assets to pay current liabilities and is considered a less than satisfactory indicator of liquidity.
-It is however, a slight improvement when compared to the ratio in the prior year.
+At September 30, 2007, ASG had a ratio of current assets to current liabilities of 1.14 to 1.
+This indicates that ASG had \$1.14 of current assets to pay each \$1 of current liabilities and is considered a less than satisfactory indicator of liquidity.
+It is also a slight decline when compared to the ratio in the prior year.